Biden Tax Plan Calculator

 What This Models

-This calculator compares 2026 current law against the FY2025 Treasury proposal.
-The baseline uses the IRS 2026 brackets and capital-gains thresholds, while the proposal replaces the top ordinary rate and changes how very large capital gains and dividends are treated.
+This calculator compares 2026 baseline law against a Treasury proposal scenario.
+The baseline uses the IRS 2026 brackets and capital-gains thresholds, while the proposal side replaces the top ordinary rate and changes how very large capital gains and dividends are treated.

 When It Matters